War emergency power: Concorde

 The concept of WEP found its way into civilian designs as well.
 The Concorde supersonic airliner was powered by four Rolls-Royce/Snecma Olympus 593 afterburning turbojets, which possessed the ability to operate in a mode termed "Contingency Power".
 This was to be utilized in the event of an engine failure on takeoff and would be selected by moving the afterburner selector switches an additional notch upward.
 Able to be engaged for no more than two and a half minutes at a time, Contingency Power provided an extra 1.1% more revolutions per minute over takeoff power, as well as simultaneously increasing fuel flow to the afterburners.
 When this mode was selected, an orange indicator light would illuminate over the engine RPM gauges.
 Each use was to be recorded by the crew, as it reduced the life of the engines.

 WEP in surface vehicles

 Some modern military surface vehicles also employ WEP features.
 The US Marine Corps Expeditionary Fighting Vehicle (cancelled in 2011) sported a 12-cylinder 1200 bhp diesel engine developed by the German company MTU.
 When the EFV is swimming the powerplant can be boosted to 2700 hp via the use of open circuit seawater-cooling.
-Such extreme war power setting allows the MTU engine to drive four massive water-jet exhausts which propel the surface-effect riding EFV vehicle at sea speeds reaching 35 kn.
+Such extreme war power setting allows the MTU engine to drive four massive water-jet exhausts which propel the surface-effect riding EFV at sea speeds reaching 35 kn.